Prokopovich

-Prokopovich is a Russian-language patronymic surname derived from the Slavic first name Prokop, from Latin name Procopius.
+Prokopovich is a Slavic patronymic surname derived from the first name Prokop, a variant of the Latin name Procopius.
 It corresponds to Polish Prokopowicz, Ukrainian Prokopovych, and Belarusian Prakapovich.

 "Prokopovich" may also be a patronymic part of a full East Slavic name, however with a different pronunciation: the surname has the penultimate accent, while the patronymic retains the accent of the first name Prokop, i.e., on the second syllable.

-The surname Prokopovich may refer to:
+The surname Prokopovich may refer to the following notable people: